NetApp/Active-IQ-Unified-Manager/README.md

-# Automated AIQUM, adding an ONTAP cluster to AIQUM and claiming AIQUM into Cisco Intersight using Ansible
+# Automated AIQUM deployment, adding an ONTAP cluster to AIQUM, and claiming AIQUM into Cisco Intersight using Ansible

 Note: Fully automated installation of AIQUM requires a minimum version of AIQUM 9.10

-This repository contains Ansible roles and playbooks for end-to-end AIQUM deployment, adding ONTAP to AIQUM and claiming AIQUM into Cisco Intersight
+This repository contains Ansible roles and playbooks for end-to-end AIQUM deployment, adding ONTAP cluster to AIQUM, and claiming AIQUM into Cisco Intersight

 The deployment automation is based on the following roles: